 170 South View Road

 Homely village pub with front bar, snug lounge, rear lounge and tasteful, airy extension overlooking golf course.
-Tuesday quiz 9:30 with Play your Cards Right.
+Tuesday quiz 8:30 with Play your Cards Right.
 1st Thursday 2CV club meeting 8pm, 2nd Tuesday Classic Car club meeting 8pm.
 Bradford City supporters club meets here.
 Room hire available.
 See facebook for updates.
 1 or 2 guests according to demand.

 8 Bleak Street

-Two roomed community free house given a major refurbishment early 2015 including revealing a fine, imposing fireplace.
+Two roomed community free house given a major refurbishment in 2015 including revealing a fine, imposing fireplace.
 Occasional Friday karaoke.
 Free pool; darts and dominoes played.
 Catering for small functions available.
 2 channels of BT and Sky Sports.
-Very keen prices; always one guest, sometimes two.
+Very keen prices.